tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/en/README.txt

 h.Sound Muting ←

-    There is no on-screen control button at this time, but by using the [Alt] + [S] keyboard sequence, sound effects can be disabled and re-enabled (muted and unmuted) while the program is running.
+    There is an on-screen control button or using the [Alt] + [S] keyboard sequence, sound effects can be disabled and re-enabled (muted and unmuted) while the program is running.

-    Note that if sounds are completely disabled via the "nosound" option, the [Alt] + [S] key combination has no effect. (i.e., it cannot be used to turn on sounds when the parent/teacher wants them disabled.)

     ⚙ See the "Options" documentation.